Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 Damage reduces a target's current hit points.

+### Minimum Damage
-**Minimum Damage:** If penalties reduce the damage result to less than 1, a hit still deals 1 point of damage.
+If penalties reduce the damage result to less than
+1, a hit still deals 1 point of damage.

 Strength Bonus: When you hit with a melee or thrown weapon, including a